-Kevin Murdoch is currently serving as Mayor of Oak Bay after being elected in 2018.
+Kevin Murdoch has been Chair of the Oak Bay Police Board since 2018 when he was elected as Mayor of Oak Bay.
 He previously served on the Oak Bay Council since 2011.
 Mayor Murdoch is self-employed in Consulting Services – IT Security / Networking, and the Owner / Manager of Fairway Vision Incorporated.
 Previously, he was a Line of Business Manager – Networks, Security, and IP Communication for Compugen.
 Active in his community, Mr. Murdoch is currently Board Chair for the Greater Victoria Labour Relations Association and Alternate Director / Director for the Capital Regional District.
 Previously he served as Board Chair for the Greater Victoria Public Library.

 Mandate/Terms of Reference